Skip to main content

 ></abyss-parcel>

-Note: import and auth are reserved property names.
+import and auth are reserved property names.
+Any custom Parcel properties must not use these names.

 Attribute naming

 In HTML, attribute names are not case-sensitive.
 The browser will normalize them to lowercase.
-This means camelCase names like cartCount will be stored as cartcount in the DOM.
+For example, if you write:

 <abyss-parcel cartCount="5"></abyss-parcel>